 Pupils are to be collected from school at 3:15pm

-PE is taught on a Monday and Friday.
+In 1 Ivy, PE is taught on a Tuesday and Friday.

 Please make sure your child's name in in their PE kits, school uniforms, coats, hats, scarves and gloves.

-Little Wandle books will be collected every Monday and the shared readers will be collected on Friday.
+Little Wandle books will be collected every Monday and the shared reader and library book will be collected every Friday.

 This half term we will be learning...